kit-data-manager/visualization-graph-web-component/readme.md

 ## Data Format and Connection Representation

-The `visualization-component` requires a specific JSON data format to accurately represent and visualize relationships between entities.
+The `visualization-component` requires data in a specific JSON format to accurately represent and visualize relationships between entities.
 Here's an overview of the data format and how connections are established:

 ### JSON Data Structure